I ran a 10k every day for a week – 6 things I learned from the experience

 The only I didn't do was ice baths, something I really like but haven't got the capacity at home to do.
 If I had a barrel or something that could keep its cool without me wasting tons of water every day, I would totally use them for post-run recovery.
 But even without the ice barrel, I used every tool I had at my disposal to avoid injury.

-3. Lungs were fine, heart is fine, stamina is fine, legs are... not fine
+3. Lungs are fine, heart is fine, stamina is fine, legs are... not fine

 On my daily runs, I always checked in with my body to see how it was doing.
 I started with the lungs, then the heart and I even checked my stamina which is super easy if you have a Garmin Fenix 7X or Garmin Epix (Gen 2) multisport watch (I have the former).